GiGGioSo/radiance_cascades_2d/README.md

 ## To-Do (vaguely ordered by priority and ease of implementation)

-- [ ] Interval overlap: how much of the next inverval overlaps with the previous one (percentage?)
+- [x] Interval overlap: how much of the next inverval overlaps with the previous one (0 to 1)

 - [ ] Free allocated stuff